jokeralpha-byte/NAIS-Mirror/README.md

 https://github.com/user-attachments/assets/bde85a7f-9186-4aab-b1bd-0446c0be6fe7

-We built a baseline comparison of visual quality using super-resolution and H.264-based methods.
+We built a baseline comparison of visual quality using super-resolution and H.264-based methods in 2.4Mbps.
 Below are comparison videos showing the video effects produced within a selected viewport.